nbojk/Advenced-Web-Application/README.md

 npm install
 cp .env.example .env
 ```
-2. Create a new database and migrate
+2. Create a new database and then migrate

 ```bash
 php artisan migrate